cloudposse-archives/turf/README.md

 -->

-Command line utility for assisting with various automations that are difficult or impossible in Terraform
+Command line utility for assisting with various automation tasks that are difficult or impossible with Terraform or other tools.

 The utility provides the following functions: